Technigo/project-happy-thoughts-api/README.md

-# Message API with Express and MongoDB
+# API with Express and MongoDB

 ### Summary